 These stories transcend the sports world and become a part of American culture.
 Social media allows all of us; especially millennials, to voice our opinion now more than ever and our voices are definitely being heard.

 Unfortunately, the NFL has had far more bad stories than good lately.
-Ray Rice has caused a huge uproar after TMZ leaked a video of him knocking out his then-fiancé in an elevator, 8330362914_fe29e7b075_zand now Adrian Peterson faces accusations of child abuse after using a switch to discipline one of his sons.
+Ray Rice has caused a huge uproar after TMZ leaked a video of him knocking out his then-fiancé in an elevator, and now Adrian Peterson faces accusations of child abuse after using a switch to discipline one of his sons.

 Even more troubling is that these problems are nothing new.
 Big-name players such as Plaxico Burress, Richie Incognito, Ben Roethlisberger, Donte Stallworth and Michael Vick have been suspended over the last few years for a variety of off-the-field behaviors.